 The degree should include advanced learning in research, execution of a research project and a written report on the research.

 A minimum of five years’ professional experience in the specific area of study

-The three papers in the Doctor of Health Science are designed to help you prepare the research proposal for your thesis.
+The three courses in the Doctor of Health Science are designed to help you prepare the research proposal for your thesis.
 For admission we simply require an idea of your likely area of interest, and leanings towards which research approach.
-This enables us to link you with a suitable advisor.
+This enables us to link you with a suitable supervisor.
 Students within the Doctor of Health Science often change and refine their thinking once in the programme.